 If a child absconds (leaves the physical boundaries of the school site) this is an immediate danger to the child and becomes a safeguarding issue.
 We will try all techniques to prevent this including physical intervention.
 If the child does leave the site we will telephone the police to inform them that we have a child missing from our site.
-1 or 2 staff may follow the child to keep them in eye sight, from a distance but will not engage confrontationally in case this exacerbates the issue.
 We will wait for the intervention of the police for the safety of all adults and children involved, unless an opportunity to resolve and de-escalate is very clear.
 Mobile phones and radios will be used to ensure SLT and the police are informed as quickly as possible for the child's safety.
 Parents will be informed.

 All staff members have a duty of care to maintain safety of the child or others.
 This may mean that they need to physically guide or hold a child but they must communicate with a child that they're acting to keep them safe.
 This must be recorded on CPOMS.
-All behaviour incidents will be recorded on CPOMS within 24 hours no matter how insignificant they may seem.
+All behaviour incidents that impact safeguarding (all physical intervention)will be recorded on CPOMSthe same day no matter how insignificant they may seem.
 Parents/carers will be informed of any physical intervention.